Canop/umask/README.md

 # umask

-An utility to build and display unix access permission modes
+A utility to build and display unix access permission modes

 ### Import